Hollywood Sears Building

 But first, let’s start at the beginning.
 When my family moved to the Hollywood area in the early 80’s, my mother gravitated towards this Sears location.
 The lure was part familiarity (Sears was a brand she was familiar with from the east coast) and part practicality.
 It was the closest large department store near our house during a time when that format was still the dominant form of shopping in the US.
 It was an annual tradition to go there to purchase back to school clothes and to go Christmas shopping, as well as to purchase any major appliances we needed.
 Anyone that frequented that store as a kid can tell you about two specific things: One, the gust of cold air that blasted out every time the automatic doors at the main entrance opened and two, the ICEE Slushee machine on the second floor.
 In my preschool mind it seemed like the only store in the world and I loved going there.
 Even after we moved out of the area we went pretty often, so it was a pretty big loss when it closed abruptly.

 In 1992, the city was engulfed in an uprising in response to the Rodney King verdict.
 Many outside Los Angeles are unaware that it extended far beyond the corner of Florence and Normandie where it began into the Hollywood area.
 I was in middle school at the time, attending Bancroft Jr. High as a magnet student.
 The day after the chaos started, all students were let out of school early for safety reasons and the school buses were unable to reach us.
 For me, that meant I had to find a way home from school on my own.
 A group of us walked along Santa Monica Blvd. to my friend Jaime’s house where I used his phone to let my mom know that I was ok.
 He lived off of Western and Romaine so we had to walk past the Hollywood Sears building to get there.
 That's where I saw a scene that is permanently etched into my memory.
 I witnessed a man running out of the building with bags in his hand and smoke erupting from the interior.
-The Hollywood Sears was gutted beyond repair and never reopened, simultaneously ending a part of my childhood and emphasizing how dangerous the situation I found myself in was.
+The Hollywood Sears was gutted beyond repair, simultaneously ending a part of my childhood and emphasizing how dangerous the situation I found myself in was.
 Eventually I got home after walking past several other stores in the process of being looted or already aflame.
 All in all, that journey home was a defining moment in my adolescence.

 Updates